JamesGJ5-Learning-To-Code/shopping-cart/plans.md

 - ItemList component:
     -- Renders, in a div:
-        -- An ItemCard component for each element in props.availableItemNames, supplying the corresponding name (itemName) to the ItemCard in props
+        -- DONE An ItemCard component for each element in props.availableItemNames, supplying the corresponding name (itemName) to the ItemCard in props

 - ItemCard component: